 Are you moving or want to rent a post office box?
-Learn the steps to change your address to continue receiving mail or reserve a box at your local post office.
+Learn how to change your address to continue receiving mail or reserve a box at your local post office.

 How to Change Your Address with the Postal Service